anki-geo/ultimate-geography/CONTRIBUTING.md

 pipenv run brain_brew recipes/source_to_anki.yaml
 ```

 This recipe builds the deck from source in a format that can be imported into Anki with the CrowdAnki add-on.
 More precisely, it generates every possible version of the deck (i.e. standard + extended, in every language) into sub-folders inside the `build` folder.
-Each of these sub-folders includes a CrowndAnki JSON file and all of the deck's images.
+Each of these sub-folders includes a CrowdAnki JSON file and all of the deck's images.

 On first run, this recipe generates all the missing files and folders in the `build` folder, logging warnings in the output.
 Upon subsequent runs, the warnings disappear.